Tadacher/Test-task-100HP-Gaming/README.md

 ## The task:
- - develop a working prototype of the game on Unity, focusing on the basic mechanics of the game "Tower - inactive tower defense", as a reference
+ - develop a working prototype of the game on Unity, focusing on the basic mechanics of the game "Tower - inactive tower defense", as a reference.

  Essential mechanics:
  - The presence of a base object on which enemies are approaching;